TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

 ..  _data-type-gettext-leveluid-example:

-Example: Get the id of the root-page of the page-tree
+Example: Get the ID of the root page of the page tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the id of the root-page of the website (level zero):
+Get the ID of the root page of the website (level zero):

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript